tolitius/bb8/README.md

 > _The Stellar distributed network has a built-in, fixed, nominal inflation mechanism.
 New lumens are added to the network at the rate of 1% each year.
 Each week, the protocol distributes these lumens to any account that gets over .05% of the “votes” from other accounts in the network_ (from [Stellar documentation](https://www.stellar.org/developers/guides/concepts/inflation.html))

 Inflation destination can be set via `--tx-options`.
-For example let's set an inflation destination on the distributor account from the examples above:
+For example let's set an inflation destination on the distribution account from the examples above:

 ```sh
 $ ./mc --new-tx '{"source-account": "'$(cat distributor)'"}' \